lucarossi9/statistical_computation_4/index.md

 # Autoencoders with residual neural networks
 --------------------------------------------------

 Another model which we decided to implement was a variant of the autoencoder, that could make the previous method more robust.
 Like a standard autoencoder, the model is made up of an encoder and a decoder part but, this time, the **residual neural network** approach is applied to the encoder part.
 The approach consists of adding skipping layers shortcuts between the blocks of the encoder as shown in the image below.
-In addition the activation functions of the encoder are changed by rectified linear units and the decoder activations are substituted by $sin(x)^2 + x$.
+In addition the activation functions of the encoder are changed by rectified linear units and the decoder activations are substituted by $$sin(x)^2 + x$$.
 The modifications that we propose are driven by the following problems that could appear when using  the autoencoder proposed by Liang.

 | ![residual neural nets](assets/img/residual_neural_network.png) |
 |:--:|